mdn102/myMelody/README.md

 Code walk-through:
 ======================================

-// Click register to sign up account
+// Click Register to sign up account

 // Click Login to start using app.

-// Click Search to serach track, album or artist.
+// Click Search to search track, album or artist.

-// Click Porfile to view your acc, create event.
+// Click Profile to view your acc, create event.

 // Click Home to go back homepage